Surface Gauge Invariance, Soft Limits and the Transmutation of Gluons into Scalars: Introduction

 The study of soft limits in particle scattering is an ancient subject that has revealed many deep aspects of fundamental physics, starting from Weinberg's pioneering analysis of the consistency conditions on theories of massless particles with spin~\cite{Weinberg2,Weinberg}.

 More recently, soft limits have been understood as part of a much larger narrative in the modern revival of our understanding of scattering amplitudes.
-From the on-shell perspective, soft limits are intimately connected with the physics of factorization; for example, in color-ordered YM amplitudes, a gluon goes soft by becoming collinear with its two adjacent gluons.
+From the on-shell perspective, soft limits are intimately connected with the physics of factorization.
+For example, in color-ordered YM amplitudes, a gluon goes soft by becoming collinear with its two adjacent gluons.
 Factorization near poles has played a major role in recursive methods to compute amplitudes~\cite{BCFW, BCF}, and similarly, some advantage has been obtained from behavior of amplitudes under soft limits~\cite{Cheung:2014dqa,Cheung:2015ota,Cheung:2016drk,Zhou:2022orv,Zhou:2024qjh,Hu:2023lso,Cachazo:2016njl}.
 In another vein, leading and subleading soft limits can be interpreted as the appearance of asymptotic symmetries on the celestial sphere~\cite{Strominger:2013jfa,Strominger:2013lka,Strominger:2017zoo,Lysov:2014csa,Cachazo:2014fwa}.
+Subleading and higher orders in the soft expansion have also been extensively studied in the literature (at tree-level and beyond) for their own sake; see $e.g.$ Refs.~\cite{Li:2018gnc,Laddha:2017ygw,Sen:2017nim,Bern:2014oka,Klose:2015xoa,Hamada:2018vrw}.

 We start by studying the soft expansion for scalar-scaffolded gluons at tree-level.
 The upshot of scalar-scaffolding is that the gluon amplitude has a completely \textit{locked} form, free of gauge redundancies.
 This means that it has a completely well-defined Laurent expansion in the kinematic variables, and therefore takes a similarly well-defined Laurent expansion around soft limits.
 In addition, since the polarizations and momenta of the gluons are traded for the momenta of $2n$ scalars, we can implement the soft expansion directly at the level of the momentum invariants of the $2n$ scalars, allowing us to take the soft limit while manifesting momentum conservation.
 Undertaking this limit, we derive leading and subleading soft terms in this language and understand why there are no universal soft terms at higher orders in the expansion.
 For the leading contribution, we find a simple result that matches Weinberg's soft theorem: